 - If your organization is complex (size, priorities, interdependencies) or you want to power the OKR process with data, investigate OKR software solutions

-Then, you will need to determine your OKR framework:
+Then, you will need to determine your OKR timeline:

-When deciding on your OKR framework, you will need to consider factors such as:
+As you perfect your OKR process, you will need to consider factors such as:

 - Which goals would you like to prioritize?